-We have a global original equipment manufacturer agreement with NetApp under which NetApp will integrate elements of our Simpana software suite with NetApp SnapShotTM and replication technology, under the NetApp SnapProtect ® brand.
-We also have an original equipment manufacturer agreement with Hitachi Data Systems for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
-Hitachi Data Systems and NetApp have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-Sales through our original equipment manufacturer agreements, accounted for 18% of our total revenues for the three months ended June 30, 2015 and 14% of our total revenues for the three months ended June 30, 2014.
+Our primary original equipment manufacturer agreement is with Hitachi Data Systems ("HDS") and allows them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
+Our original equipment manufacturer partners, including HDS, have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
+Sales through our original equipment manufacturer agreements, accounted for 15% of our total revenues for the three months ended June 30, 2015.

 We also have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-We generated approximately 35% of our total revenues through Arrow in the three months ended June 30, 2015 and approximately 33% in the three months ended June 30, 2014.
+We generated approximately 34% of our total revenues through Arrow in the three months ended June 30, 2016, and approximately 35% in the three months ended June 30, 2015.
 If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future business.

-Historically, we have derived approximately half of our total revenues from services revenue.
+Our services revenue was 58% of our total revenues for the three months ended June 30, 2016 and 59% of our total revenues for the three months ended June 30, 2015.
 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
-Our services revenue was 59% of our total revenues for the three months ended June 30, 2014.

 Most of our customer support agreements are for a one year term.
 As the end of the annual period approaches, we pursue the renewal of the agreement with the customer.
 Historically, maintenance renewals have represented a significant portion of our total revenue.
 Because of this characteristic of our business, if our customers choose not to renew their maintenance and support agreements with us on beneficial terms, or at all, our business, operating results and financial condition could be harmed.
-In addition, in conjunction with our current business transformation and operational performance initiatives, we are evaluating the pricing and competitiveness of our maintenance and support costs to our customers.
-Our objective is to minimize the overall financial impact of such potential changes by replacing reduced revenue streams with additional sales of our software and services.
-However, if we reduce the price of our annual maintenance and support agreements to our customers without replacing this reduced revenue stream with sales of other software products or services, it could have a material adverse impact on our results of operations.
+In addition, we are currently going through a re-alignment of our maintenance pricing to be more competitive in the market and make it easier for our customers to do business with Commvault.
+This maintenance pricing re-alignment will phase in over the current fiscal year and is primarily focused on the mid- to lower-end of the market (non-enterprise customers) which impacts approximately a quarter of our existing maintenance revenue dollar base.
+If we are not successful with our maintenance pricing re-alignment strategy, our business and financial performance might also be adversely impacted.